 Brunei: Country and Foreign Investment

-Brunei is a constitutional sultanate.
-The Sultan and Prime Minister is Sir Hassnal Bolkiah (since 5 October 1967).
-In August 1998, Oxford-educated Prince Al-Muhtadee Billah was inaugurated as heir to the Sultan.
+Brunei is an absolute monarchy.
+The head of state and prime minister is the sultan, currently Sir Hassnal Bolkiah (since 5 October 1967).
+In August 1998, Oxford-educated Prince Al-Muhtadee Billah was inaugurated as his heir.

-Civil law is based on English common law; for Muslims, Islamic Shari'a law supersedes civil law in a number of areas.
-There is a Supreme Court (the chief justice and judges are sworn in by the monarch for three-year terms).
+Civil law is based on English common law; for Muslims, Sharia (Islamic law) supersedes civil law in a number of areas.
+There is a supreme court (the chief justice and judges are sworn in by the monarch for three-year terms).